VisionAlex/game-tinder/README.md

 - Top 10 - shows the list of top 10 games
   Ranking algorithm: thumbs-down means -1, thumbs up +1, skip is 0.

-We will not have a backend, so it's ok to fake backend API calls with hardcoded values.